The Republicans take on health care

 "House just introduced the bill to #RepealAndReplace#Obamacare.
 Time to end this nightmare," the message said.

-Meanwhile, White House spokesman Sean Spicer said in a statement Monday night that the House bill was an "important step" in fixing the healthcare system -- but did not go as far as to offer a explicit or forceful backing.
+Meanwhile, White House spokesman Sean Spicer said in a statement Monday night that the House bill was an "important step" in fixing the health care system -- but did not go as far as to offer a explicit or forceful backing.

-"Today marks an important step toward restoring healthcare choices and affordability back to the American people," Spicer said.
-"President Trump looks forward to working with both Chambers of Congress to repeal and replace Obamacare."
+And Tuesday morning, Trump was still qualifying his support for "our bill," saying it was out for "review and negotiation."